 Every element needs to feel right to the local audience.
-Consider app graphics, images, colours, style, tone of voice, functionality, and payment methods.
+Consider app graphics, images, colours, style, tone of voice, functionality and payment methods for localisation.
 For games, think about how game characters may need to change.
 Be especially careful that nothing may be seen as culturally offensive or inappropriate.

 Some of your target markets may present challenges such as:

 - Devices with less capable screens, memory and processors